vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 The decryption of the data is available with an Android app that is available on GitHub since many years.

-**To repeat it again: never ever publish data related to payment card in the public !**
+**To repeat it again: never ever publish data related to a payment card in the public !**

 ## Troubleshooting